 About | Contact

-As an essayist and a memoirist Terra Trevor is a contributor to fifteen books, and is the author of two memoirs, We Who Walk the Seven Ways (University of Nebraska Press), and Pushing up the Sky: A Mother’s Story (KAAN).
+Terra Trevor is an essayist, a memoirist, a contributor to fifteen books, and the author of two memoirs, We Who Walk the Seven Ways (University of Nebraska Press), and Pushing up the Sky: A Mother’s Story (KAAN: Korean Adoptee Adoptive Family Network).
 Her essays are widely published in anthologies, including Tending the Fire: Native Voices and Portraits (University of New Mexico Press), Children of the Dragonfly: Native American Voices on Child Custody and Education (The University of Arizona Press), The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press), and Unpapered: Writers Consider Native American Identity and Cultural Belonging (University of Nebraska Press).
-She has taught creative writing in schools, and with writers’ and storytellers’ workshops and mentoring corps.